moretticb/moretticb.github.io/_posts/blog/2016-12-31-a-game-environment-for-complementary-project-applications.md

         <figcaption>Quadratic interpolation of values for motion animation</figcaption>
 </figure>

 *Easing in* is about giving a boost at the end of interpolation (obviously because it begins with ease), whose behavior is given by linear behavior raised to some power to define the \\( order \\) of the polynomial and hence the boost intensity.
-As an example, below we consider \\( order=2 \\), so we have a quadratic function, or simply a quadratic ease in. *Easing out* plays the opposite role, whose behavior is the inverse function of the *easing in* polynomial.
+As an example, above we consider \\( order=2 \\), so we have a quadratic function, or simply a quadratic ease in. *Easing out* plays the opposite role, whose behavior is the inverse function of the *easing in* polynomial.

 For more about easing, check out [Robert Penner's website][pennerEasing]{:target="_blank"}.
 There - different from here, where we deal with the highest-degree term of the polynomial only - can be found a deeper background on easing functions, as well as manipulation of polynomial coefficients and combination of easing in and out.